jruels/fun-istio/labs/07-istio1/index.md

 ## Generating a Service Graph <a name="generate-graph"/>

 This task shows you how to generate a graph of services within an Istio mesh.
-As part of this task, you will install the ServiceGraph addon and use the web-based interface for viewing service graph of the service mesh.
+As part of this task, you will use the web-based interface for viewing service graph of the service mesh.

 Configure port forwarding: